liya2017/axon-docs/docs/about-axon/Why_Build_With_Axon.md

 **Overlord Consensus**

 Overlord is a BFT consensus algorithm that supports over 3000 TPS across hundreds of nodes, with a transaction delay of less than a few seconds.
-By decoupling transaction sequence from state consensus, Overlord consensus enables execution and consensus process to run in parallel.
+By decoupling transaction sequence from state consensus, Overlord Consensus enables the  execution and consensus process to run in parallel.

 - [Explore more](https://github.com/nervosnetwork/overlord)